-Answer: Phantom is a freeware used by windows GUI automation scripting language.
+Phantom is freeware used by the Windows GUI automation scripting language.
 It allows the user to take control of functions and windows automatically by simulating any combination of mouse clicks and keystrokes as well as menus, lists, and more.

-Bug leakage: When the bug is discovered by the end-user and is missed by the testing team to detect at the time of testing is the Bug leakage.
-The defect that exists in the application and not detected by the tester and is eventually found by the user.
+Bug leakage: This is when the bug is discovered by the end-user and is missed by the testing team at the time of testing.
+The defect that exists in the application.
+It is not detected by the tester and is eventually found by the user.

 Monkey testing is a technique in software testing that allows the user to test the application and checks its behavior by providing random inputs.

-Question: Explain the difference between Test Matrix and Traceability Matrix.
+46. What is the difference between Test Matrix and Traceability Matrix?

 Traceability Matrix: Traceability Matrix involves mapping between test cases and customer requirements.

-Question: Differentiate the below-mentioned techniques as static or dynamic:
+47. Group the following techniques as either static or dynamic.